 This may well turn out to be the longest, most exhausting post I have ever written, and for my own mental health, I believe it is long overdue; I have desperately wanted to purge my consciousness of this enormously draining emotional saga for months.
 It’s been an almost constant lump in my throat since last October, but out of respect for someone else’s privacy, I have abjured my usual habit of therapeutically writing down my problems to get them out of my head, and have uncharacteristically kept quiet about an extremely distressing situation that has been plaguing me.

 Two years ago, my oldest and dearest friend, who I have known and loved since I was five, came to myself and Mr K and asked us for help.
 We have been close friends for over 35 years… 35 years, bear that in the back of your mind as you read the rest of my story.
 We had a friendship that survived well over 35 years.
 My FriendAsWas is a single mum.
-She has a simply gorgeous little daughter, Miss 3 (at the time), and she wanted her to have a sibling in order to complete her little family, because her own sibling relationships are very important to her.
+She has a simply gorgeous little daughter, Miss 3 (at the time), and she wanted her to have a sibling in order to complete her little family because her own sibling relationships are very important to her.
 Upon weighing up her options – those being 1) go out, get drunk, shag some unsuspecting schmuck and trick him into unknown fatherhood, 2) go to a fertility clinic and purchase some Harvard sperm imported from the US, or 3) approach a trusted friend for the necessary gametes.
-She chose option 3), and came to Mr K and I, asking if he would consider donating sperm to help her achieve her goals.
+She chose option 3), and came to Mr K and I, asking if he would consider donating sperm to help her achieve her goals – she said it was important to her that children have the opportunity to know their fathers.

-Anyway, she did ask… And after a discussion that lasted for barely five minutes in the kitchen over cooking dinner one night, Mr K and I agreed to help our FriendAsWas, without hesitation.
+Anyway, she did ask… And after a discussion that lasted for barely five minutes in the kitchen over cooking dinner one night, Mr K and I agreed to help our FriendAsWas without hesitation.
 You might think a couple would take weeks, or even months, to debate such a huge decision – entering into an agreement to create a new life; creating an entire little person, is no small favour.
 We are not talking about lending someone a cup of sugar here… but we are not just any couple.
-We are a couple who have been through many years of heartache, many thousands of dollars, and many gut wrenching painful surgeries and god awful medications in an attempt to overcome infertility.
+We are a couple who has been through many years of heartache, many thousands of dollars, and many gut-wrenching painful surgeries, and god-awful medications in an attempt to overcome our own infertility.
 We know all too well, the pain that not being able to achieve the family you so fervently desire, leaves behind.
 We know all too intimately the emptiness and strain of being unable to have a desperately wanted child.
 So it was a simple equation.
-My oldest friend who I loved and trusted above all others, needed our help to have a child… and we have the means of assisting her.
+My oldest friend who I loved and trusted above all others needed our help to have a child… and we have the means of assisting her.
 Simple.

-My FriendAsWas was once a lawyer by profession and so we probably more meticulous than most in covering off many issues… and this is the tenor and tone that most of these discussions took.
+My FriendAsWas used to be a lawyer so we probably more meticulous than most in covering off many issues… and this is the tenor and tone that most of these discussions took.
 Very collaborative, inclusive, and collegial.
 The original ‘sell’ looked much like this (snipped from an email to us in Feb 2014):

 “i would list some talking points as follows….